 - A Gunpla model of your choice.

 - A top coat spray!
-I used Mr. Super Clear Flat Spray at the recommendation of friends to Gunpla 101 Ashe Blitzen and Milky, who both prefer it.
+I used Mr. Super Clear Flat Spray at the recommendation of friends to Gunpla 101 Ashe Blitzen and Nanochi, who both prefer it.
 There are other matte options available, including Tamiya Flat Clear.

 - Bamboo skewers, tape, and alligator clips.
 We’re going to use these to prop up our pieces for spray painting.
 I made my own by buying kebab skewers and small alligator clips and combining them with painter’s tape.
 But if that’s too much trouble, you can buy alligator clip and bamboo painting sticks already assembled for hobby painting!